Network Science PhD Program

 Research Assistantships (RA)

 Support is primarily maintained through research assistantships (RA), for which students are expected to devote 20 hours per week to research assigned through the student’s faculty advisor.
-RA positions give students the opportunity to participate as members of a research team.
-Frequently this work leads to the doctoral thesis projects.
-Students should expect to spend additional time conducting research in support of their academic studies, such as coursework and activities connected to the dissertation.
+RA positions give students the opportunity to participate in research projects as members of a research team.
+Frequently, this work leads to the students' doctoral thesis projects.
+Students should expect to spend additional time conducting research in support of their academic studies, such as coursework and activities connected to their dissertation.

 Teaching Assistantships (TA)